 You can contact whatever city, county, or state agency that manages the camera in question, or you can contact the police when filing a claim.
 But the simple truth is that these types of traffic cameras seldom record video.
 Evidence collected at the scene by the police, what’s written up in their report, as well as whatever investigation is done by your lawyer or the insurance companies will have a much greater impact on your case.

-This is why it’s important to call a qualified lawyer who can sift through the police reports and the reports from the other party’s lawyer, as well as dealing with your insurance company and the insurance of the other people involved in the accident.
+This is why it’s important to call a qualified Long Island car accident lawyer who can sift through the police reports and the reports from the other party’s lawyer, as well as dealing with your insurance company and the insurance of the other people involved in the accident.
 To find out more, please contact Rosenberg & Gluck, L.L.P., for a free consultation.

 Once again, because this type of evidence is oftentimes fleeting, it’s critical to contact qualified attorneys as soon as possible so that they can put in place the necessary subpoena that will preserve the evidence necessary for your legal claim to be successful.